 The in-service training given to all Fairfax officers advises them to “recognize human behaviors that escalate or deescalate incident outcomes,” and to “isolate, contain, wait!”
 The presentation reminds officers, “None of us are immune from being the next YouTube pariah.
 Training compels us to compare our individual methods with departmental expectations.”

 While we are happy to see an emphasis being placed on the sanctity of life, it is somewhat disheartening to hear that being a “YouTube pariah” is a chief concern among law enforcement officials, rather than the wanton taking of human life.
 We look forward to seeing the effects that this training has on use-of-force incidents.
 Fairfax County publicly posts its officer-involved shooting information here.
 There have been no officer-involved shootings yet this year.

 Joshua Erlich is a member of the National Police Accountability Project.
 Our attorneys have handled matters involving excessive force, police brutality, unreasonable searches and seizures, and prison brutality.
-If you or someone you care about has experienced treatment by law enforcement officials that you believe is unfair, unjust, or excessive in any way, contact our attorneys today for a free consultation.
+If you or someone you care about has experienced treatment by law enforcement officials that you believe is unfair, unjust, or excessive in any way, contact our attorneys today for a consultation.